ARMmbed/yotta/docs/reference/commands.md

 the exact versions of dependencies currently used.

-When a module with a `yotta-shrinkwrap.json` file is installed, the versions specified in the shrinkwrap will be used for its dependencies, instead of the latest versions that satisfy the specifications from module.json files.
+When a module with a `yotta-shrinkwrap.json` file is installed, the versions specified in the shrinkwrap will be downloaded from the public yotta registry, instead of the latest versions that satisfy the specifications from module.json files. **When a shrinkwrap file is present, dependencies will always be downloaded from the registry, not from git/other URLs.**

 In practise this allows an application or module to specify a known-good set of dependencies that it should be used with.